SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-geometric-arithmetic-sequences.md

 $$\frac{1}{x}(A(x) - a_0) = rA(x) \implies A(x) = \frac{a_0}{1 - rx} = a_0 \sum_{n \geq 0} (rx)^n = \sum_{n \geq 0} a_0 r^n x^n.$$

-But recall that $A(x) = \sum_{n \geq 0} a_n x^n$, so we must have $a_n = a_0 r^n$, which agrees with the known formula!
+But recall that $A(x) = \sum_{n \geq 0} a_n x^n$, so we must surely have $a_n = a_0 r^n$, which agrees with the known formula!

 So we solved the recurrence relation by using some sort of magical overkill power series approach.
-How exactly does it work, and is it even useful?
+How exactly does it work, can we be more methodical, and is it even useful?
 I will attempt to answer that in the rest of this post.

 ## Generating functions